ModernAppsNinja/vspheretanzu101_vt7301/content/en/docs/theBigPicture/section1Test.md

   d: is the best way to run Kubernetes workloads at scale.
 ```

-[x] has advanced automation, troubleshooting, and observability of networking storage, and integrated L4 and L7 load balancing.
-[ ] is the fastest way to get started with Kubernetes workloads.
-[x] provides full stack IaaS stack at scale.
-[x] is the best way to run Kubernetes workloads at scale.

 #### **Question4:** Features and benefits of vSphere with Tanzu include: <!-- omit in toc -->

 **Select 3 of the following choices that best complete the statement above:**